Skip to main content

 Detection Strategies

-- Monitor web server logs for POST requests to backup configuration endpoints with unusual characters
+• Monitor web server access logs for POST requests to admin scheduler endpoints followed by 5xx responses

 Monitoring Recommendations